elli1216/windows-server-and-client-setup/README.md

 4. On the server, open or create a shared software distribution folder:
    Example: D:\Software\ChromeInstaller\
    Place the Chrome .msi file there.
-5. Open Group Policy Management → Edit CSS Department GPO.
+5. Open Group Policy Management → Edit CSS Department GPO (or your name of group).
 6. Navigate to:
    Computer Configuration → Policies → Software Settings → Software Installation.
 7. Right-click Software Installation → New → Package.